 Photo of Lena Zinner

-Lena Zinner is an associate in the Corporate Practice Group in the firm's New York office.
+Lena Zinner is an associate in the Corporate Practice Group in the firm’s New York office, and a member of the Healthcare Industry Team.

 On April 4, 2025, the Centers for Medicare & Medicaid Services (“CMS”) released the contract year (“CY”) 2026 final rule for the Medicare Advantage (“MA”) program, Medicare Prescription Drug Benefit Program (“Part D”), Medicare Cost Plan Program, and Programs of All-Inclusive Care for the Elderly (the “Final Rule”).
 While CMS finalized several proposals of its Proposed Rule, it did not finalize many of its key proposals, including on anti-obesity medication (“AOM”) coverage, enhanced guardrails for artificial intelligence (“AI”), and various health equity related initiatives in MA and Part D.Continue Reading CMS Issues CY 2026 Medicare Advantage and Part D Final Rule